From a user's perspective, TimescaleDB exposes what look like singular tables,

 In-memory data.
 Chunks can be configured (based on their time intervals) so that the recent chunks (and their indexes) fit in memory.
 This helps ensure that inserts to recent time intervals, as well as queries to recent data, typically accesses data already stored in memory, rather than from disk.
 But TimescaleDB doesn't require that chunks fit solely in memory (and otherwise error); rather, the database follows LRU caching rules on disk pages to maintain in-memory data and index caching.

 Local indexes.
 Indexes are built on each chunk independently, rather than a global index across all data.
 This similarly ensures that both data and indexes from the latest chunks typically reside in memory, so that updating indexes when inserting data remains fast.
-And TimescaleDB can still ensure global uniqueness on keys that include any partitioning keys, given the disjoint nature of its chunks, i.e., given a unique (device_id, timestamp) primary key, first identify the corresponding chunk given constraints, then use one of that chunk's index to ensure uniqueness.
+And TimescaleDB can still ensure global uniqueness on keys that include any partitioning keys, given the disjoint nature of its chunks, that is, given a unique (device_id, timestamp) primary key, first identify the corresponding chunk given constraints, then use one of that chunk's index to ensure uniqueness.
 But this remains simple to use with TimecaleDB's hypertable abstraction: Users simply create an index on the hypertable, and these operations (and configurations) are pushed down to both existing and new chunks.

 Easy data retention.
 In many time-series applications users often only want to retain raw data only for a certain amount of time, usually because of cost, storage, compliance, or other reasons.
-With TimescaleDB, users can quickly delete chunks based on their time ranges (e.g., all chunks whose data has timestamps more than 6 months old).
+With TimescaleDB, users can quickly delete chunks based on their time ranges (for example, all chunks whose data has timestamps more than 6 months old).
 Even easier, users can create a data retention policy within TimescaleDB to make this automatic, which employs its internal job-scheduling framework.
 Chunk-based deletion is fast -- it's simply deleting a file from disk -- as opposed to deleting individual rows, which requires more expensive "vacuum" operations to later garbage collect and defragment these deleted rows.

 Age-based compression, data reordering, and more.
 Many other data management features can also take advantage of this chunk-based architecture, which allows users to execute specific commands on chunks or employ hypertable policies to automate these actions.
 These include TimescaleDB's native compression, which convert chunks from their traditional row-major form into a layout that is more columnar in nature, while employing type-specific compression on each column.
 Or data reordering, which asynchronously rewrites data stored on disk from the order it was inserted into an order specified by the user based on a specified index.
 By reordering data based on (device_id, timestamp), for example, all data associated with a specific device becomes written contiguously on disk, making "deep and narrow" scans for a particular device's data much faster.

 Instant multi-node elasticity.
 TimescaleDB supports horizontally scaling across multiple nodes.
-Unlike traditional one-dimensional database sharding, where shards must be migrated to a newly-added server as part of the process of expanding the cluster, TimescaleDB supports the elastic addition (or removal) of new servers without requiring any immediate rebalancing.
+Unlike traditional one-dimensional database sharding, where shards must be migrated to a newly added server as part of the process of expanding the cluster, TimescaleDB supports the elastic addition (or removal) of new servers without requiring any immediate rebalancing.
 When a new server is added, existing chunks can remain at their current location, while chunks created for future time intervals are partitioned across the new set of servers.
 The TimescaleDB planner can then handle queries across these reconfigurations, always knowing which nodes are storing which chunks.
 Server load subsequently can be rebalanced either by asynchronously migrating chunks or handled via data retention policies if desired.

 Data replication.
-Chunks can be individually replicated across nodes transactionally, either by configuring a replication factor on a distributed hypertable (which occurs as part of a 2PC transaction at insert time) or by copying an older chunk from one node to another to increase its replication factor, e.g., after a node failure (coming soon).
+Chunks can be individually replicated across nodes transactionally, either by configuring a replication factor on a distributed hypertable (which occurs as part of a 2PC transaction at insert time) or by copying an older chunk from one node to another to increase its replication factor, for example, after a node failure (coming soon).

 Found an issue on this page?Report an issue!